 The current PCC for Devon and Cornwall is Alison Hernandez.
 She was elected on 5 May 2016.
 For more information visit the PCC for Devon and Cornwall website.

-The next Police and Crime Commissioner elections will take place in May 2020.
+The next Police and Crime Commissioner elections will take place on Thursday 7 May 2020.

 Details of past election results are available below: